 Generation II – Gold / Silver / Crystal / HeartGold / SoulSilver

 Generation I may have been what introduced us to the wondrous world of Pokémon, but it’s in Generation II where Game Freak really got into a rhythm and brought the world to life.

 In Pokémon Gold, Silver and Crystal we saw the implementation of a day-to-night cycle, days of the week and breeding.
 These features brought an exciting new depth to catching and battling Pokémon, and made it worth exploring at all times of day, especially as certain Pokémon could only be encountered at night.
 Increasing the number of Pokémon to 251 was a good move too, especially as one of them was Cyndaquil.
 No bias here.

 Apart from these interesting and game-changing new additions, Generation II allowed you to explore the new region of Johto as well as Kanto from Generation I, which was not just a great gift to fans of Red and Blue, but made the game feel like it had a really big world.

 HeartGold and SoulSilver were enhanced remakes of Gold and Silver released in 2010 that also included all of the the changes made in Crystal.
 If you ever get the chance to pick up these versions you definitely should, because even though they’re essentially remakes they are better than the originals, making it possible for Pokémon to visibly follow your character as Pikachu does in Pokémon Yellow.

 There are many other improvements introduced in HeartGold and SoulSilver which, combined with the power of nostalgia, make these two of the most exciting games in the series.

 Generation III – Ruby / Sapphire / Emerald / Omega Ruby / Alpha Sapphire

-Game Freak was hustling across Generations II and III of the Pokémon series, as Generation III saw the introduction of more interesting and necessitated changes.
+Game Freak was hustling across Generations II and III of the Pokémon series, as Generation III saw the introduction of more interesting and necessary changes.
 Continuing from Gold, Silver, and Crystal, Ruby and Sapphire gave us better animations, double battles, contests, secret bases and (to the relief of everyone) the ability to run.